ms-jpq/nvim_rc/README.md

 ### Multiple Package Management

-Will install NPM & PIP & git packages for you in their **private** namespace.
+Will install NPM & PIP & go & git packages for you in their **private** namespace.

 Only accessible from inside `neovim`.